Sadaaf/react-style-forms/README.md

+# What is this repository?

+This repository contains only basic form elements used in react in different ways that will help understand how react works with forms.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).